-Here's another time-lapsed example, this time of a popular houseplant called Coleus.
+Here's a time-lapsed example of a popular houseplant called Coleus.

 Possibly even more amazingly, re-oriented root tips -- which never see the light of day and are physically constrained by soil -- will abruptly change direction too, and start growing once more toward Earth's core.

 You could probably have deduced that plants sense gravity just by looking at trees growing on a steep slope.
 They don't grow perpendicular to the soil.
 They grow perpendicular to the sky.